-Notes: The density test is conducted using rddensity package in Stata. $T_p(h)$ denotes the manipulation test statistic using pth order density estimators with bandwidth choice $h = (h-, h+)$.
+Notes: The density test is conducted using rddensity package in Stata. $T_p(h)$ denotes the manipulation test statistic using pth order density estimators with bandwidth choice $h=(h-,h+)$.
 We employ uniform weighting (rectangular kernels) and vary the degree of local polynomials used.
 Moreover, we use two alternative ways to compute the optimal bandwidths $\hat{h_p}$.
-In Panel A, we use different bandwidths on different sides of the cutoff (bandwidth selection procedure comb), and the same bandwidth selection procedure sum).
+In Panel A, we use different bandwidths on different sides of the cutoff (bandwidth selection procedure comb), and the same bandwidth on both sides of the cut-off in Panel B (bandwidth selection procedure sum).
 N- (N+) is the effective number of observations on the left-hand (right-hand) side of the cut-off.